Sacred Lotus (Nelumbo nucifera)

 These effects often feel stronger when mixing Sacred Lotus with other herbs or using it on an empty stomach.
 The calming properties can cause excessive sleepiness, especially during evening sessions.

 Start with small amounts to gauge your body’s reaction.
 Stop immediately if you notice persistent coughing, chest tightness, or drowsiness that interferes with daily activities.
+Always consult a healthcare professional before trying this herb, particularly if you have existing health conditions or take regular medications10.

 Legal Status